 What happens during a session

-You'll be left with the cups on the skin for around 20-30 minutes.
-Afterwards the cups will be removed and you can put your clothes back on.
+You'll be left with the cups on the problem areas of the body for around 20-30 minutes.
+Afterwards the cups will be removed and you will feel comfortable being back in your skin again.

 The practitioner may wipe you down if there is any blood or residue left on the skin.
 You can then put your clothes back on as the treatment has finished.